Health risk behaviours

 Important Information

 Fieldwork for the 2021/22 survey was carried out during the COVID-19 pandemic.
 Questionnaires were sent out in November 2021 asking about people’s experiences during the previous 12 months.
-Therefore, there were a number of important changes to how services are provided that should be taken into account when making comparisons with previous surveys:
+Therefore, the score in 2021/22 might have been impacted negatively by the changes in the primary care services and pressure on the healthcare system during the pandemic.

 Toggle line chart

-The percentage of respondents rating the overall care provided by their GP practice as Excellent or Good generally increased the age of the respondent, with the percentage of respondents rating the care they received positively ranging from 58% in the youngest age group (17-24) to 71% in the oldest age group (65+).
+The percentage of respondents rating the overall care provided by their GP practice as Excellent or Good generally increased with the age of the respondent, with the percentage of respondents rating the care they received positively ranging from 63% in the youngest age group (17-24) to 73% in the oldest age group (65+).

 Toggle line chart